apache/arrow/docs/source/format/Columnar.rst

 List is a nested type which is semantically similar to variable-size binary.
-There are two list layout variations — "list" and "list-view" — and each variation can use either 32-bit or 64-bit offsets.
+There are two list layout variations — "list" and "list-view" — and each variation can be delimited by either 32-bit or 64-bit offsets integers.

 List Layout
 ~~~~~~~~~~~